AI Tools

 It depends on the tool.
 Beautiful.ai and Canva AI both offer PowerPoint import, allowing you to upload existing decks and apply AI-enhanced designs to them.
 Gamma and Tome are more focused on creating new presentations from scratch.
 SlidesAI works within Google Slides, so you can use it on any presentation in your Google Drive.
 If PowerPoint compatibility is critical for your workflow, Beautiful.ai offers the cleanest round-trip experience between its platform and PowerPoint format.

-Which AI presentation tool is best for students and educators?
+Which tool is best for students and educators?

 SlidesAI is the strongest option for educational use thanks to its Google Slides integration and affordable pricing.
 Most schools already use Google Workspace, so SlidesAI fits directly into existing workflows without requiring IT approval for a new platform.
 Gamma's free tier is also worth exploring for students who want higher design quality.
 For educators creating lecture materials regularly, the topic-to-presentation feature in SlidesAI is particularly valuable because it can generate a complete slide deck from just a chapter topic and key learning objectives.

-How much time do AI presentation tools actually save?
+How much time do these tools actually save?

 AI presentation tools can transform how efficiently you work, but they are just one piece of the productivity puzzle.
 If you are looking to streamline other parts of your workflow, explore our guide to AI tools for marketing for a broader look at how AI is reshaping professional work.